TrueSparrowSystems/slackmin/README.md

 ### Modal Wrapper
 slackmin Modal wrapper allows us to add various blocks in a popup.

+**Methods**

+- `addSubmitAndCancel`
+  - Parameters: submitText (string), cancelText (string)
+  - Description: Allows to change text for the submit and close button in the modal
+- `addPlainTextSection`
+  - Parameters: text (string)
+  - Description: Adds type `"section"` block with text type `"plain_text"`
+- `addMarkdownTextContext`
+  - Parameters: text (string)
+  - Description: Adds type `"context"` block with text type `"mrkdwn"`
+- `addDivider`
+  - Parameters: nil
+  - Description: Adds type `"divider"` block.
+- `addTextbox`
+  - Parameters: labelText (string), multiline (boolean), isOptional (boolean)
+  - Description: Adds type `"input"` block having multiline and required option
+- `addCheckBoxes`
+  - Parameters: labelText (string), optionsArray (object with keys text, value)
+  - Description: Adds type `"input"` block with element type `"checkboxes"`.
+Comes with an option to add `label`. `text` is the checkbox label text. `value` is a string that specifies the value of the option.
+- `addRadioButtons`
+  - Parameters: labelText (string), optionsArray (object with keys text, value), initialOption (object)
+  - Description: Adds type `"input"` block with element type `"radio_buttons"`.
+Comes with an option to add `label`. `text` is the radio button label text. `value` is a string that specifies the value of the option.
+You can set `initial_option` in the element for selecting radio option by default.
+- `addParamsMeta`
+  - Parameters: paramsMeta (array of string)
+  - Description: To specify parameter names for the subsequent textboxes.
+- `addHiddenParamsMeta`
+  - Parameters: hiddenParamsMeta (object)
+  - Description: To pass on internal parameters
+- `addAction`
+  - Parameters: actionName (string)
+  - Description: You can provide the api route to be executed here.
+- `open`
+  - Parameters: triggerId (string)
+  - Description: utilizes [Bolt for Javascript](https://slack.dev/bolt-js/concepts#creating-modals) to open modal view.
+It requires trigger_id obtained from interaction payload.
+Refer [here](https://api.slack.com/surfaces/modals/using) for more on modals.

 ```javascript
 // appId is required to validate signature
 // text here is modal's title text